 Menopause is an inevitable part of aging, menopause generally hits women sometime between the age of 45 and 55.
-The precipitous drop in hormones that is the hallmark of menopause can also trigger a series of uncomfortable symptoms, including hot flashes, vaginal dryness, insomnia, and mood swings.
+The precipitous drop in hormones that is the hallmark of menopause can also trigger a series of uncomfortable symptoms, including hot flashes, lady’s part dryness, insomnia, and mood swings.

 A couple of natural remedies that can help people get through menopause are: